jdlph/TAP101/README.md

 ### Frank-Wolfe Algorithm

 1. [AequilibraE](http://www.aequilibrae.com/python/latest/).
-It provides Conjugate Frank-Wolfe (CFW) and Biconjugate FW (BFW) for faster convergency besides the standard implementation of FW algorithm.
+It provides Conjugate FW (CFW) and Biconjugate FW (BFW) for faster convergency besides the standard implementation of FW algorithm.
 See [here](https://aequilibrae.com/python/V.0.6.1/traffic_assignment.html#algorithms-available) for details.
 It is also a comprehensive Python package for transportation modeling.
 2. [chkwon/TrafficAssignment.jl](https://github.com/chkwon/TrafficAssignment.jl).
 A Julia package for finding traffic user equilibrium flow.
-Similar to , it also implements FW method, CFW, and BFW along with golden section search method and Newton's method for line search.
+Similar to AequilibraE, it also implements FW, CFW, and BFW along with golden section search method and Newton's method for line search.
 3. [ZhengLi95/User-Equilibrium-Solution](https://github.com/ZhengLi95/User-Equilibrium-Solution).
-A standard implementation of FW algorithm with a detailed [writeup](https://github.com/ZhengLi95/User-Equilibrium-Solution/blob/master/static/user-equilibrium-solution.pdf).
+A standard implementation of FW algorithm with the Golden section method in Python with a detailed [writeup](https://github.com/ZhengLi95/User-Equilibrium-Solution/blob/master/static/user-equilibrium-solution.pdf).
 4. [nlperic/ta-lab](https://github.com/nlperic/ta-lab).
-A simple implementation of FW algorithm in Python only dependent on numpy.
+A simple implementation of FW algorithm with both the bisection method and MSA in Python only dependent on numpy.

 ### Gradient Projection